 You may also be given an option to enroll in v-safe.
 V-safe is a new voluntary smartphone-based tool that uses text messaging and web surveys to check in with people who have been vaccinated to identify potential side effects after COVID-19 vaccination.
 V-safe asks questions that help CDC monitor the safety of COVID-19 vaccines.
 V-safe also provides second-dose reminders if needed and live telephone follow-up by CDC if participants report a significant health impact following COVID-19 vaccination.
 For more information on how to sign up, visit: www.cdc.gov/vsafe.

 What if I decide not to get COMIRNATY (COVID-19 Vaccine, mRNA) or the Pfizer-BioNTech COVID-19 Vaccine?

 Under the EUA, it is your choice to receive or not receive the vaccine.
 Should you decide not to receive it, it will not change your standard medical care.

+Another choice for preventing COVID-19 is SPIKEVAX, an FDA-approved COVID-19 vaccine.
 Other vaccines to prevent COVID-19 may be available under Emergency Use Authorization.

 Can I receive the COMIRNATY (COVID-19 Vaccine, mRNA) or Pfizer-BioNTech COVID-19 Vaccine at the same time as other vaccines?